sir-dunxalot/ember-tooltips/README.md

 ## Targets

 The concept of a 'target' is used through this addon.
-A target is the element that the tooltip of popover is attached to.
+A target is the element that the tooltip or popover is attached to.
 Each tooltip or popvers has its own target.
 Interacting with this target will render and/or show the tooltip or popover.

 For example, if you want to show a tooltip over a button when the user hovers over the button, the button is the target.
 If you want to show a popover over an input when the user focuses on the input, the input is the target.